British Music Experience

 Location: Cunard Building, Liverpool, Merseyside L3 1DS, United Kingdom

-Duration: A typical visit is 90 minutes but guests are welcome to stay as long as they’d like.
+Duration: A typical visit is 90 minutes, but you are welcome to stay as long as you’d like.

 Groups can book for days closed to the public, unless an event is taking place.